CHOOSE CHATT™ BLOG

 Hunter Museum of American Art

 Located on the south end of the pedestrian-friendly Walnut Street Bridge, the Hunter Museum of American Art’s permanent collection includes paintings, sculptures, photographs, decorative arts, mixed media, and new media that represent the 1700s to the present day.
-You’ll find work by photographer Ansel Adams, landscape artist Charles Burchfield, Harlem Renaissance painter Joseph Delaney, collagist/printmaker Edith Bry, painter Mary Cassatt, and more.
-A temporary exhibition until May 1, Beauford Delaney’s Metamorphosis into Freedom explores the modern painter’s influence from his homes in New York, Knoxville, and Paris as well as his friendship with writer James Baldwin.
+A temporary exhibition until June 1, 2025, Rondell Crier’s Flights of Hope and Healing is a 37-foot mural that details histories and hopes for the community.

 Sign Up for Our Choose Chatt™ Newsletter and Stay Up to Date with What's Happening in the Scenic City!